cltl/tagUrgency/README.md

 This repository provides a basic tagger which identifies words and expressions of urgency in text.
 The expressions are classified in 5 different categories: Time, Loss, Gain, Deontic, Action.

 The tagger has been developed to detect phishing mails.
-More information can be found here: https://github.com/cltl/tagUrgency/blob/master/Phishingmails.pdf
+More information can be found here: TO BE DONE

 Version: 0.1